 How long is a strong password?

-Choose a password that is between 15 to 20 characters long.
+Choose a password/passphrase that isn’t to short and has a combination of upper and lower case and symbols.
 The longer your password is the more difficult it is for someone else to guess.

 How do you select a strong password?